 From 2008 to 2013, the Structured Dialogue has been made up of two complementary strands: the European Culture Forums and the Civil Society Culture Platforms (Intercultural Europe; Access to Culture; Cultural and Creative Industries).

-The Forums will continue to be organised by the European Commission every two years, with the last edition taking place on 7-8 December 2017 in Milan.
+The Forums were organised by the European Commission every two years, with the last edition taking place on 7-8 December 2017 in Milan.
 However, as of 2015, the second strand of the Structured Dialogue has taken another form, with the launch of Voices of Culture.

 The Goethe-Institute (GI) is the